-(1) All invoices are payable within 14 days with a 2 percent cash discount or 30 days net.
+(1) All invoices are payable within 30 days net.
 Invoices shall be deemed settled on receipt of payment at our end.
 A cash discount is only granted if all invoices due for net payment have been settled.
 Invoices for assembly and wage labour are payable strictly net within 10 days.
 Furthermore, we shall be authorized to determine how payments are to be offset, according to §§ 366, 367 BGB (~ German Commercial Act).

 (2) Our sales representatives are not authorized to collect any payments.

 (3) Discounting of drafts is subject to special agreement.
 Drafts and cheques shall always be discounted in fulfilment.